First Time Visitors

 If you are new to the sport or maybe it has just been a while and you need a refresher before jumping right in, we have several options for you.

-- For those individuals that want to learn to climb so that you may participate on your own, we recommend you enroll in our “Introduction to Climbing” course.
+- For those individuals that want to learn to climb so that you may participate on your own, we recommend you enroll in our introduction to climbing course, “The Übergrippen Experience”.
 This is a 2 hour course that teaches the fundamentals of climbing movement, instructs you on how to properly tie in to a rope and belay a climber on top rope, and teaches you about climbing equipment and its proper use.
 After completing this course, you will be given a 14 day trial membership (rental equipment not included) which allows you to come and climb on your own.
 On your first visit after completing the course you will be required to first take our belay test which certifies you to climb and belay others on top rope.

 - For those that just wish to sample climbing without committing to a full class, we offer our “Get On Belay” package.
-This package gives you entry to the facility, rental gear, and provides a staff member to belay you for up to three top rope climbs of your choice.
-If you haven’t had enough climbing after these three climbs, you may purchase additional staff supervised climbs for $5 each.
-If you fall in love with climbing, on your next visit you may wish to enroll in the “Introduction to Climbing” course.
+This package gives you entry to the facility for one full day, facility orientation (including Auto-Belay use), rental gear (harness and shoes), and provides a staff member to belay you for up to three top rope climbs of your choice (maximum of 30 minutes following completion of the Crag Orientation).
+If you haven’t had enough climbing after these three climbs, you may purchase additional ÜG Crag Guided belays in 30 minute blocks ($20 for each 30 minute block).
+After completing your guided climbs, guests may continue to climb on their own using our Auto-Belays or bouldering facilities (children must be supervised by an adult).
+If you fall in love with climbing, on your next visit you may wish to enroll in the “Crag Experience” course.
+Please allow for a minimum of 1 hour for the Get on Belay package (including check in, orientation, and guided climbs).
+Advanced reservations recommended though we will always attempt to accommodate you if our staffing and facility crowds will allow.
+To book your Get On Belay experience, call us at 720-592-0716.
+The Get On Belay package is $50 for an adult (18+) and $42 for a child.

 A Note on Youth Participation

-All crag guests under the age of 13 years old must be either supervised by an adult (18 years or older) or enrolled and participating in a staff supervised activity.
-Those parents that wish to bring their children under 13 years old to the crag without providing supervision will need to enroll them in one of our numerous youth programs including camps, clubs, after school programs, and climbing teams.
+- All crag guests under the age of 13 years old must be either DIRECTLY supervised by an individual that is 15 years or older and has completed a facility orientation and has a signed waiver OR enrolled and participating in a staff supervised activity.
+Those parents that wish to bring their children under 13 years old to the crag without providing supervision will need to enroll them in one of our numerous youth programs (below) including camps, clubs, after school programs, and climbing teams.
 Kids 13 years old and older may take our learn to climb classes to learn learn proper use of climbing equipment used at the crag as well as how to belay and climb on top rope.
 Once a child has completed this course and passed our belay certification, they can climb and belay others at the crag without adult supervision.